 The Reverend Dr. Nathan Carlin is the Director of the McGovern Center for Humanities and Ethics at The University of Texas Health Science Center at Houston (UTHealth Houston).
 Dr. Carlin holds the Samuel Karff Chair and the rank of Professor.

-Dr. Carlin has published 9 books, and, in recent years, the focus of his writing has been oriented towards developing core texts for medical humanities.
+Dr. Carlin has published 9 books.
+In recent years, the focus of his writing has been oriented toward developing core texts for medical humanities.
 Some sample texts in this regard include Medical Humanities: An Introduction (Cambridge University Press); Teaching Health Humanities (Oxford University Press); Contemporary-Physician Authors: Exploring the Insights of Doctors Who Write (Routledge); and Pathographies of Mental Illness (Cambridge University Press).
-Currently, Dr. Carlin is writing a monograph (under contract with Oxford University Press) on medicine and secularization.

 Medical Humanities and Bioethics